Skip to main content

 8. Designation of Compliance Responsibility

 a.
-The Boise State Office of Institutional Compliance will provide oversight of policies and procedures to ensure that the university is compliant with relevant federal and state regulations.
+The Boise State Office of Institutional Compliance and Ethics will provide oversight of policies and procedures to ensure that the university is compliant with relevant federal and state regulations.
 Each compliance area may designate a responsible person to ensure their area complies with applicable laws, regulations, and policies.

 b.
-Each health care component must identify an individual within the component who is responsible for the accountability and compliance of privacy and security regulations.
+Each Health Care Component must identify an individual within the component who is responsible for the accountability and compliance of privacy and security regulations.
 The individual(s) responsible for security and the individual(s) responsible for privacy within each component can be the same person, but are not required to be and are set forth below.
 All designated health care components will comply with applicable healthcare laws and regulations and are separately subject to liability for non-compliance.

 9. HIPAA Privacy Officer

 The HIPAA Privacy Officer is authorized to develop and implement procedures within its own Health Care Component at the University.
-The HIPAA Privacy Officer is also responsible for receiving and responding to complaints related to electronic protected health information (ePHI) and/or PHI; ensuring workforce members are trained appropriately; auditing workforce compliance with all policies, standards and procedures; implementing sanctions against students, employees, or volunteers; and for maintaining overall compliance with HIPAA Rules within its own Health Care Component.
+The HIPAA Privacy Officer is also responsible for receiving and responding to complaints related to electronic Protected Health Information (ePHI) and/or PHI; ensuring workforce members are trained appropriately; auditing workforce compliance with all policies, standards and procedures; implementing sanctions against students, employees, or volunteers; and for maintaining overall compliance with HIPAA Rules within its own Health Care Component.

 University Health Services designates the Technical Records Specialist for Health Services as its HIPAA Privacy Officer.